Patch-based learning of adaptive Total Variation parameter maps for blind image denoising: Numerical results

 \subsection{Noise model selection: performance}

 The accuracy on the classification task is measured using the following metric

 During training the accuracy obtained on the test set is $\text{NN fitness}=0.97$, showing good performance.
 At inference time, the average accuracy is evaluated over 50 test images, each injected with different noise intensities.
-Taking as accuracy measure a similar definition to \eqref{eq:accuracy} but measuring the ratio between correctly classified and total number of patches, we obtained
+Taking as accuracy measure a similar definition to \eqref{eq:accuracy} but measuring the ratio between correctly classified and total number of patches, we obtained the results in Table \ref{tab:noise_accuracy}, covering a range from low noise to higher noise levels.